 9. Offer a free adjustment.
 Offering a discount to new patients is a classic marketing strategy.
 A coupon can really help get new people walking into your office.
 Some people can be very skeptical about the effectiveness of chiropractic.
-By offering a free adjustment or evaluation, you will have the chance to You can prove people wrong by showing them the benefits firsthand.
+You can prove people wrong by showing them the benefits firsthand.

 10. Build relationships with relevant professionals.
 A chiropractor can really benefit from building relationships with other medical and healthcare professionals.
 For example, it can help to build relationships with doctors, massage therapists, personal trainers, and nutritionists.
 If you offer prenatal chiropractic care, it’s going to be important to make connections with OB/GYNs and midwives.
 If you specialize in treating sports injuries, you may want to leave a few brochures at local gyms and fitness centers.

 Yes, a chiropractor needs have an online presence.
 Your website is your digital storefront.
 It’s important for your website to be professional, informative, and user-friendly.
 Your contact information should be easy to find on every single page.
 If someone views your website on their cell phone, how does it look?
 If it’s not optimized for mobile, it should me.
 More and more people are looking for services like chiropractic when they are on-the-go.